slidenerd/ec2-mean-test/EC2.md

 ## Create an Account on AWS

-Pretty simple and straight forward thing to do.
+ 1. Pretty simple and straight forward thing to do.
+ 2. Enter email
+ 3. Enter password
+ 4. Enter card details (No don't worry, they won't charge you, you are covered by the 1 year FREE tier plan that applies to the services we use in this tutorial)

 ## Switch to another file